LeonarddeR/braille-specs/hebrew/biblical/README.md

 ### Letter 21: Shin

+For Biblical Hebrew, the Shin has two forms that are also separated in most dictionaries (first all words with Sin, then all words with Shin).
+In other words, you could propose that Biblical Hebrew actually has 23 letters.

+- The Sin variant has the Sin Dot modifier (ׂ, , \u5C2)
+- The Shin variant has the Shin Dot modifier (ׁ, \u5C1)

+The undifferenciated variant (Shin without dot) is very rare, only known in the Biblical name יִשָּׂשכָר (Issachar).

-The Shin  has two braille forms:
+The Shin  therefore has two braille forms:

-- ש (Sin) ⠱ dot 156, only \u5E9
+- ש (Sin) ⠱ dot 156
-- שׁ (Shin) ⠩ dot 146, usually constructed of two unicode characters, \u5E9 and \u5C1
+- שׁ (Shin) ⠩ dot 146

-### Letter 22: Tav (Numerical value 400)
+### Letter 22: Tav

+The Tav  has two braille forms:

+- תּ (Tav) ⠳ dot 1256
-- ת ⠾ dot 1456
+- ת (Sav) ⠹ dot 1456

 ## Vowels